ssmall1/soccer_analytics/README.md

 * [Conclusion & Next Steps](#conclusion-and-next-steps)

 ## What is SCHUSA
-SCHUSA is a fullstack application that gives fans and professionals alike the ability to analyze European football matches
+SCHUSA is a fullstack application that gives fans and professionals alike the ability to analyze European football matches.

-Users are given access to highly specific event data with positional coordinates, which provides them with a complete match analysis.
+Users are given access to highly specific event data with positional coordinates, which provides them with complete match analysis.

 ![](/readme-resources/schusa-walkthrough.gif)